Mahinda Rajapaksa International Cricket Stadium: Criticism

 With low coverage of international matches in very rural areas, it has come under extreme criticism and has been called a white elephant as only a few matches were held in the stadium considering the extreme costs for construction and maintenance.
-The ministers of opposition criticize that former government has hidden the true story of actual cost for its construction.
+The finance minister criticized the former government for hiding the true story of actual cost of its construction.
 To gain revenue the Stadium is often hired out for wedding receptions, however, former Prime Minister Ranil Wickremesinghe has proposed that the stadium should be used for training purposes to gain revenue.

 In 2016, after the inspections by Sri Lanka Cricket, president Thilanga Sumathipala pointed out that the walls, carpets, furniture and equipment in the stadium were in a severe state of neglect and deterioration without any attempt to revive the facility to its earlier status.

 Lanka Premier League

 Initially, 2020 Lanka Premier League was scheduled to be held in Kandy, Dambulla and Hambantota.
 Due to COVID-19 pandemic in Sri Lanka, health officials agreed to reduce the quarantine period for foreign players from 14 days to 7 days.
-Following the urge from health officials, all 23 matches would be held at the Mahinda Rajapaksa Stadium.
+Following the urging of health officials, all 23 matches would be held at the Mahinda Rajapaksa Stadium.
 In 2021 venue hosted 2021 Lanka Premier League Playoffs matches as well.